hlandau/acmetool/README.md

 will use those ports.
 Either port being available is sufficient.
 This is only really useful for development purposes.

+## Renewal

+acmetool will try to renew certificates automatically once they are 30 days from expiry, or 66% through their validity period, whichever is lower.
+Note that Let's Encrypt currently issues 90 day certificates.

+acmetool will exit with an error message with nonzero exit status if it cannot renew a certificate, so it is suitable for use in a cronjob.
+Ensure your system is configured so that you get notifications of failing cronjobs.

+If a cronjob fails, you should intervene manually to see what went wrong by running `acmetool` (possibly with `--xlog.severity=debug` for verbose logging).

 ## Library

 The client library which these utilities use